Research Security and Integrity Training

 When must training be completed?

-If you are hired during a period outside of the annual training period, you are required to complete training either prior to applying for Department of Energy (or other, as required) projects or upon notification of other federal sponsor awards.
+If you are hired during a period outside of the annual training period, you are required to complete training either prior to applying for US federal sponsored projects or upon notification of other sponsored awards.

 What happens if I don't complete training?